HuaweiSwitch/OVSDB/README.md

 Circumstance instruction:

-This software runs in lxc environment which installed Debian openration system contained by CE switch.
+This software runs in lxc environment which installed Debian operation system contained by CE switch.

 Main steps:
  - Install CE switch with firmware which included lxc environment.